Naturaleza Ahora!/Nature Now!

 Why a Latino Engagement Initiative?

-37% of students in the Salem-Keizer School District identify as Hispanic/Latino.
+Nearly 40% of students in the Salem-Keizer School District identify as Hispanic/Latino.
 And statistically, Latino families are the second lowest participants in outdoor activities in the United States.
-It's now common for children—especially minority status and economically disadvantaged students—to have little or no contact with nature.
-We want to reduce barriers for Latino students through welcoming and culturally relevant programs.
+It's now common for children—especially of minority and economically disadvantaged status—to have little or no contact with nature.
+We want to reduce barriers for Latino students to access the outdoors through welcoming and culturally relevant programs.

 To do this, we have developed "Naturaleza Ahora!," an initiative that will increase the number of Latino students participating in our outdoor programs and enhance their academic success.
 By developing programs that serve all children in our Willamette Valley community, we can continue to engage and inspire the next generation of environmental stewards.